Food For Thought

 Food of The Future

 It looks like we are going to fall back on the long-neglected indigenous crops once the world heats up.
-Of course they do not lack in nutrition but their mass production to meet the food needs of the planet will be a challenge for the farmers as well as agricultural scientists.
+Millets such as sorghum and tuber crops like Yam, the crops with minimal water needs, could get promoted to the list of food items that are better cultivable.
+Of course, they do not lack nutrition but their mass production to meet the food needs of the planet will be a challenge for the farmers as well as agricultural scientists.
 Imagine a breakfast or dinner with no apples, coffee or wheat products but with quinoa and sea vegetables!
-Sure we are on to some incredible palate adjustment.
+Sure we might be on to some incredible palate adjustments.

 Volin, L. (Dec 15, 2017), Underwater farms: The East Coast oyster industry fortifies itself against a changing environment, Thepolitic.org, Retrieved from http://thepolitic.org/underwater-farms-the-east-coast-oyster-industry-fortifies-itself-against-a-changing-environment/